On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Exploring the Transferability of Bias Mitigation Effects

-We propose the \methodlong~(\method) framework.
-The framework involves two stages: \textbf{(1) Upstream bias mitigation}, in which a source model $f_s=h_s \circ g_s$ is trained on the source domain and task, with bias mitigation objectives.
-The encoder $g_s$ is transferred to a target domain and a task while the classifier head $h_s$ is discarded. \textbf{(2) Downstream fine-tuning}, in which the target model $f_t = h_t \circ g_t$ utilizes $g_s$ to initialize the encoder weights and is then fine-tuned to improve target domain prediction performance.
-Figure~\ref{fig:framework} (right) illustrates the proposed framework.
+Our goal is to evaluate the transferability of bias mitigation effects for \textit{one} or \textit{multiple} bias factors in downstream fine-tuned models.
+We follow an~\methodlongwacr~procedure, pictured in Figure~\ref{fig:framework}.
+First, in the \textit{Upstream Bias Mitigation} phase, an upstream (source) model $f_s=h_s \circ g_s$, composed of a text encoder $g_s$ and a classifier head $h_s$, is trained on one or more upstream datasets $\mathcal{D}_s$ with bias mitigation algorithms.
+The encoder $g_s$ is to be transferred to downstream (target) domains and tasks while the classifier head $h_s$ is discarded.
+Then, in the \textit{Downstream Fine-Tuning} phase, the downstream model $f_t = h_t \circ g_t$ utilizes $g_s$ to initialize the encoder weights and is fine-tuned for prediction performance without bias mitigation approaches on downstream datasets $\mathcal{D}_t$.

-We consider two approaches in the bias mitigation stage: explanation regularization~\citep{Kennedy2020ContextualizingHS} and adversarial de-biasing~\citep{Zhang2018MitigatingUB,Madras2018LearningAF,Xia2020DemotingRB}.
-The explanation regularization approach can be applied when the model is overly sensitive to a particular lexicon, associated with the bias factors.
-For instance, the model may spuriously associate hate speech labels with data that mentions group identifiers, or language that is commonly used by a certain demographic group, resulting in higher FPRDs.
-The adversarial de-biasing approach is more general and does not require a predefined set of lexicons.